 I Sought, I Found, I Joined; Now What?

-You did it!
 You made the decision to homeschool, and you found other homeschoolers to help enrich your homeschooling experience.
 Great!
 But, for some reason, you still feel like you're always on the periphery of the group.
 Approaching a cluster of moms at park day is awkward; asking to be included in a co-op is unthinkable; having a real friend to call up on the phone is still out of reach.
-The support you need has to be there somewhere - others seem to have found it - but how do you go about forming the network you so desperately need?
+The support you need has to be there somewhere—others seem to have found it—but how do you go about forming the network you so desperately need?

 Don't be discouraged if you don't make fast friends with someone immediately.
 It's quite possible that the others are just as shy as you are initially.
 By showing an interest in others, you will spark their interest in you.